Short Haired Guinea Pig Eating Arugula.

 Behavior, Activity, and Enrichment for Your Guinea Pig

 Because guinea pigs are active, social animals, they thrive on consistency and interaction.
 They do best with a predictable daily routine for feeding, playtime, and handling, which helps them feel safe and secure.
 Cavies are also quite vocal, using a variety of sounds to communicate with their people and with each other.
-Excited “wheeks” usually mean your guinea pig is looking forward to food, while softer purrs are a sign they’re relaxed and content.
+Excited “wheeks” usually mean your guinea pig is excited, while softer purrs are a sign they’re relaxed and content.
 Louder squeals or sharp squeaks can signal fear or stress, so learning what these sounds mean and giving your guinea pig safe ways to express themselves aids in keeping them happy and healthy.

-- Floor time: Offer supervised play in a penned, chew-proof area (no accessible cords, baseboards, or houseplants).
+• Floor time: Offer supervised play in a penned, chew-proof area (no accessible cords, baseboards, or houseplants).
 Smooth floors make cleanup easier!

-- Foraging & chew toys: Safe cardboard, paper bags filled with hay, and willow/untreated wooden chews support natural behaviors and dental wear and offer mental stimulation.
+• Foraging & chew toys: Safe cardboard, paper bags filled with hay, and willow/untreated wooden chews support natural behaviors and dental wear and offer mental stimulation.

-- Handling: Many guinea pigs prefer lap time to being carried around.
+• Handling: Many guinea pigs prefer lap time to being carried around.
 Slow, calm approaches build trust.

 Don't forget to follow us on social media: Facebook, Instagram.